 5. Gran Teatro Nacional

-Our next sightseeing destination in Lima is the Gran Teatro Nacional, also known in English as the Grand National Theater of Peru.
-This is a concert hall and a multi-purpose theater that is part of the Cultural Tridium of Lima, the others being the Museo de la Nacion and the National Library of Peru.
-The said theater could occupy up to 1,500 people.
-It uses the latest technology in sound engineering and acoustics in order to support performances that range from philharmonic orchestra concerts to Broadways shows and opera.
+Our next destination in Lima is the Gran Teatro Nacional, also known in English as the Grand National Theater of Peru.
+This concert hall and multi-purpose theater is part of the Cultural Tridium of Lima, the others being the Museo de la Nacion and the National Library of Peru.
+The theater can seat up to 1,500 people at a time and uses the latest technology in sound engineering and acoustics in order to support performances that range from philharmonic orchestra concerts to Broadways shows and opera performances.

 6. Nor Yauyos-Cochas Landscape Reserve

-The Nor Yauyos-Cochas Landscape Reserve, known in Spanish as the Reserva Paisajistica Nor Yauyos-Cochas, is a protected area of stunning scenery and natural sites located in the Lima region in Peru.
-It lies with the centreal Andean wet puna and the Peruvian Yungas ecoregions.
-When sightseeing around the reserve, you will be able to see various attractions such as the Qaqa Mach'ay, the highest surveyed cave in the world, and the sima Pumaqucha, one of the deepest caves in South America.
-You will also be able to see archeological sites within the reserve including the Pirqa Pirqa, Qutu Qutu, and the Wamanmarka.
+The Nor Yauyos-Cochas Landscape Reserve is a protected area of stunning scenery and natural sites located in the vicinity of Lima.
+It lies with the central Andean wet puna and the Peruvian Yungas eco-regions.
+When sightseeing around the reserve, you will be able to see various attractions such as the Qaqa Mach'ay, the highest surveyed cave in the world and the Sima Pumaqucha, one of the deepest caves in South America.
+You will also be able to see archaeological sites within the reserve including the Pirqa Pirqa, Qutu Qutu and the Wamanmarka.

 7. The Amano Pre-Columbian Textile Museum

-The Amano Pre-Columbian Textile Museum is one of the oldest institutions in Lima that is dedicated to protect the textile heritage of the country.
-It houses one of the most complete collections of pre-Columbian textiles wchile span various cultures including Paracas, Inca, Moche, and Chavin, among others.
-When sightseeing around the museum, you will not only be discovering different textiles, but you will be able to discover new cultures and traditions that span periods and generations.
-This textile museum is a worthy destination when you are sightseeing in Lima.
+The Amano Pre-Columbian Textile Museum is one of the oldest institutions in Lima that is dedicated to protecting the heritage of textile production in the country.
+It houses one of the most complete collections of pre-Columbian textiles which spans various cultures including Paracas, Inca, Moche and Chavin, among others.
+The museum not only teaches you about different textiles, but also tells you more about new cultures and traditions that spans different periods and generations of the region.

 8. Iglesia de las Nazarenas

-The Iglesia de las Nazarenas is a Roman Catholic church that could be found in Lima, Peru.
-It is the place of the Peruvian Catholic procession of Señor de los Milagros, the Lord of Miracles, who is the patron of the city.
+The Iglesia de las Nazarenas is a Roman Catholic church and the place of the Peruvian Catholic procession of Señor de los Milagros, the Lord of Miracles, who is the patron of the city.
 It was built together with the Monastery of Nazarenas in the year 1771.
 The procession lasts for several days in October but the main one is always on October 18th, with much of the city visiting the area to take part and watch.
 If you're planning to visit the city during October then make sure to check this event out.

 10. Parque El Olivar

 The last sightseeing destination on our list is the Parque El Olivar, known in English as the Olive Grove Park.
-This is a calm and exhilarating destination in Lima that would allow sightseeing tourists and locals to just relax and enjoy the environment.
+This calm and exhilarating destination in Lima allows tourists and locals to just relax and enjoy the environment.
 At present, there are more than 1,600 olive trees that are planted across 57 acres of the original olive grove.
 In 1959, the Parque El Olivar was declared as a Peruvian National Monument.
-Locals would come to the place to sit, talk, and walk.
-Others bring their dogs and have a stroll around the park.
+It's a popular spot for locals to come to and just sit, talk or walk.

 The city of Lima has not been dubbed as the City of Kings for nothing.
-Its rich culture and its stunning attractions make it a city which is worth sightseeing.
+Its rich culture and stunning attractions make it a city well worth making the effort to visit.
 The next time you plan on visiting Peru, make sure to spend at least a few days checking out the capital.